Indonesia Insurance

 Indonesian childbirth customs

 At the hospital, you will follow your pregnancy with an obstetrician-gynecologist or a doctor.
 Midwives will be on hand to support you throughout your pregnancy, offering childbirth preparation sessions quite similar to those in Europe.
-In some Indonesian hospitals, customs differ from those in the West, so be sure to specify how the umbilical cord is to be cut, as Indonesians do it quickly and it can be dangerous if all the blood has not yet come out of the placenta.
+In some Indonesian hospitals, customs differ from those in the West.
+For this reason, be sure to specify that staff must cut the umbilical cord safely.
+Indonesians do this quickly, and it can be dangerous if all the blood is not yet out of the placenta.
 A maternity hospital in Indonesia offers three days’ rest after giving birth.
-During these 3 days of rest, if you don’t want to be separated from your baby, say so firmly, as he or she may be taken to a nursery so that you can rest fully.
+During these 3 days of rest, if you want to stay with your baby, say so firmly.
+Indeed, the staff may take your baby to a nursery so that you can rest fully.

 The cost of childbirth in Indonesia